What is Traditional Chinese Medicine (TCM)?

 Should you complete a TCM course?

-- An interest in wellbeing and health is important to retain information on a vast range of therapies and treatment methods.
+- An ability to quickly retain information since you will be exploring a vast range of health modalities, therapies and treatment methods.

-- A patient and compassionate attitude are an important means of building trust with your clients.
+- A patient and compassionate attitude in order to build trust with your clients.

-What are the course and study options for TCM practitioners in Melbourne?
+What are the course and study options for TCM practitioners in Adelaide?

 - Bachelor of Health Science majoring in Traditional Chinese Medicine